luciabz/InvitacionDigital/README.md

-# 🎉 Digital Invitation - My 15th Birthday
+# 🎉 Digital Invitation - 15th Birthday

-Welcome to the repository for my **digital invitation** for my 15th birthday party!
-This project was made with ❤️ and a lot of excitement to share all the event details in a modern, interactive, and mobile-friendly way.
+Welcome to the repository for my **digital invitation**  This project was made with ❤️ and a lot of excitement to share all the event details in a modern, interactive, and mobile-friendly way.

 ## 🌐 Live Website